microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 ### Task 3: Setup Dependency Scanning
 Dependency Scanning scans your project's dependencies such as libraries, frameworks, and packages, to identify any known security vulnerabilities or outdated versions that may pose a risk to your application

-1. Select and Edit the pipeline you want to add scanning to, **eShopOnweb**
+1. Select and Edit the pipeline you want to add scanning to **eShopOnweb**

     ![choose-pipeline](images/ghas/Choose_pipeline.png)